 If we couldn’t be afraid, we wouldn’t survive for long.

 For humans, there are other factors involved in fear beyond instinct.
-Human beings have the sometimes unfortunate gift of anticipation, and we anticipate terrible things that might happen — things we have heard about, read about or seen on TV.
+Human beings have the sometimes unfortunate gift of anticipation, and we anticipate terrible things that might happen — something we have heard about, read about, or seen on TV.
 Most of us have never experienced a plane crash, but that doesn’t stop us from sitting on a plane with white-knuckle grips on the armrests.

 Anticipating a fearful stimulus can provoke the same response as actually experiencing it.

-The circuitry of the fear response may have been honed by evolution, but there is also another side to fear: conditioning.
+The fear response’s circuitry may have been honed by evolution, but there is another side to fear: conditioning.
 Conditioning is why some people fear dogs as if they were fire-breathing monsters, while others consider them part of the family.

-Experiencing fear every now and then is a normal part of life.
-But living with chronic fear can be both physically and emotionally debilitating.
-Living with an impaired immune response and high blood pressure causes illness, and refusing to participate in daily activities because you might be confronted with heights or social interaction doesn’t make for a very fulfilling life.
+Experiencing fear now and then is a normal part of life.
+But living with chronic anxiety can be both physically and emotionally debilitating.
+Living with an impaired immune response and high blood pressure causes illness, and refusing to participate in daily activities because you might be afraid of heights or social interaction doesn’t make for a very fulfilling life.

 As long as you frame life against an expectation of security, you will never feel safe.
-When you frame your life and memories against a backdrop of freedom and personal responsibility, you will be at peace.
+When you prepare your life and memories against a backdrop of freedom and personal responsibility, you will be at peace.
 To live is to risk.
-To love is to risk.
+To love is to attempt.
 To risk is to surrender.
 To surrender is to find peace of mind.

 Fear extinction involves creating a conditioned response that counters the conditioned unhealthy fear response.

 1. Play mind games with yourself.
-If you’re afraid of speaking in front of groups, it’s probably because you think the audience is going to judge you.
+If you’re afraid of speaking in front of groups, it’s because you think the audience will judge you.
 Try imagining the audience members naked — being the only clothed person in the room puts you in the position of judgment.

 2. Learn about the thing you fear.
 Uncertainty is a huge component of fear: Developing an understanding of what you’re afraid of goes a long way toward erasing that fear.

 3. Train.
 If there’s something you’re afraid to try because it seems scary or difficult, start small and work in steps.
-Slowly building familiarity with a scary subject makes it more manageable.
+Slowly building familiarity with a frightening subject makes it more manageable.

 So while it is simple to understand, it is your choice to conquer unhealthy fears and make your life more productive.